 Our organization offers free walks that last about 90 minutes.
 All are done at a leisurely pace with time taken to enjoy and learn about the surrounding plants, trees and animals.
 We have anywhere from four to 25 people depending on weather and time of year.
 No reservations are necessary.
 Just c’mon out!

-Winter Walk II
+First Day of Winter Walk